 This is a directory to scientific software from our lab that is freely available to the academic community.
 Most of our developments are concerned with postprocessing of cryo-EM maps and atomic model refinement using cryo-EM data.
 Please visit the individual pages for more details if you are interested.
 You can also find a collection of potentially useful jiffys and tools for cryo-EM model building.

-All projects are hosted by our group respository on Gitlab.
+All projects are hosted by our group respository on Github or TU Delft Gitlab.

 Roodmus